msimet/Stile/doc/systest_basics.rst

 Point-scalar (point-kappa) estimates are equivalent to ``<scalar>``.
-Scalar-shear estimates are equivalent to ``<scalar*Re(shear)>`` with a corresponding imaginary case ``<scalar*Im(shear)>``, corresponding to the correlation between the scalar value at that point and the tangential shear (real) or the shear at 45 degrees from the tangent (imaginary).
+Scalar-shear estimates are equivalent to ``<scalar*Re(shear)>`` with a corresponding imaginary case ``<scalar*Im(shear)>``, corresponding to the correlation between the scalar value of the first sample at that point and the tangential shear (real) or the shear at 45 degrees from the tangent (imaginary) from the second sample.
 Scalar-scalar estimates are ``<scalar1*scalar2>``.
 Random catalogs result in compensated estimators as in the point-shear case.

 Whisker plots
 -------------